Preview: Make good use of those plastic Easter eggs with a fun mommy & me activity!

 I did not purchase one single plastic egg this Easter yet I have 6 dozen of them in my house.
 Six dozen.
 New.
 Plastic eggs.

 They came from Easter egg hunts and baskets- but NOT the ones from the Easter bunny.
-I caught a picture of the Eater bunny in my house.
-We talk about plastic eggs.
-He agreed- no eggs.
+I caught the Easter Bunny in my house; I even got a picture (of the Eater bunny in my house).
+We discussed plastic eggs.
+He agreed- no eggs. 😉

 Here’s what you need: